peidevs/OpenDataBookClub/doc/planning/2017_Hackathon.md

 ###Location
 Startup Zone

+###Who
+We want everyone to attend.
+Not just tech focus.
+We want to include librarians, Business, designers, people new to software, students.
+As much as we want to build software and play with tech we also want to focus on the discussion of open data.

+###Theme
+In coordination with the international Open Data Day.
+The hackathon will be exploring open data in PEI.

 ###Ideas and Resources
 * Discover your family history ([Family Search](https://familysearch.org/indexing/)) ([World Record Recap](https://familysearch.org/blog/en/worldsrecordsrecap/))
 * PEI Open Data Portal [Link](https://www.princeedwardisland.ca/en/search/site/?f%5B0%5D=type%3Aservice&f%5B1%5D=field_service_topics%3A2237)